By: Steve Whalen building envelope consultant

 The mornings often continue with visits to construction sites that are part of the construction administration service phase of a project.
 Depending on the size of the project and request of the client, consultants perform these site inspections on a weekly basis.
 These site visits help ensure that the project is running smoothly, and the Contractor is performing the work in accordance with the project specifications.
 For each site visit, we provide the client with a corresponding field report that contains a list of pertinent information about the visit.
 Field reports play a critical role in communication with the contractor and client because they contain all information about the progress of the project; some of that includes a description of the work being performed with photos of our findings, a list of attendees on site, the weather, and a cumulative list of work items.

 During the design phase of a project, there are many components that are required to bring a successful construction document package together.
-Planning and preparing a design package require attention to detail.
-Project managers put in a lot of time when strategizing the best ensemble for the function of each project; during this time, we consider budgets, material selection, building limits, and the end user.
-The design phase typically takes several weeks to complete, so we must coordinate with our project teammates to coordinate time in between visits and various meetings.
-Some of the items that a design package includes are details for repairs, project specifications with an appropriate scope of work, and bid packages to issue for contractor pricing.
+Planning and preparing a design package requires attention to detail.
+Project managers put in a lot of time when strategizing the best ensemble for the function of each project; during this time, we consider budgets, material selection, building limits, and the end-user.
+The design phase typically takes several weeks to complete, so we must coordinate with our project teammates to coordinate time in-between visits and various meetings.
+Some of the items that a design package includes are details for repairs, project specifications with appropriate scope of work, and bid packages to issue for contractor pricing.